 By Flight

-Nearest airport to Kedarnath is Jolly Grant Airport in Dehradun, around 21 to 25 km from Rishikesh.
+The nearest airport to Kedarnath is Jolly Grant Airport in Dehradun, around 21 to 25 km from Rishikesh.
 From there you can take a taxi or bus to Rishikesh and then continue your journey to Gaurikund.

 By Helicopter